apache/www-site/content/dev/pmc.md

 Encourage your new committer to include both the PMC name and their desired account ID on the submitted ICLA.
-If both of these pieces of information are provided on the ICLA form, the ICLA is sent to the correct address (`secretary@apache.org`), and the secretary or assistant can verify a [VOTE][RESULT] for the new committer, the account will be requested by the person (secretary or assistant) filing the ICLA.
+If both of these pieces of information are provided on the ICLA form, the ICLA is sent to the correct address (`secretary@apache.org`), and the secretary or assistant secretary can verify a [VOTE][RESULT] for the new committer, the account will be requested by the person (secretary or assistant secretary) filing the ICLA.

 If the new account information is not provided on the ICLA, the PMC chair is responsible to get the new committer's desired account ID and request the new account.